A Film Guide To Cheap-Ass Halloween Costumes

 What you’ll need: A long obelisk-shaped cardboard box, black rubbish bags, staples

-The trickiest part is finding a box that can comfortably surround your entire torso (a quick trip to the cardboard storage behind Bond n Bond or JB Hi-Fi should do the trick).
+The trickiest part is finding a box that can comfortably surround your entire torso (a quick trip to the cardboard storage behind an electronics store should do the trick).
 Cut holes on the side for your arms, legs and head.

 Next, stretch black rubbish bags over every surface of the box and staple them into place.
 This’ll give your obelisk a creepy, otherworldly shine.
-Put your creation on and voila, you are now a walking Stanley Kubrick reference (or a hobo in a half-shell).
+Put your creation on and voila, you are now a walking Stanley Kubrick reference.

 Total estimated cost: $5